Tailor murdered over 'insult to Islam'; curfew in Udaipur areas, prohibitory orders across Rajasthan | Politics

 Indirectly, the assailants also referred to Nupur Sharma, the BJP leader suspended from the party over a remark on Prophet Mohammad.

-Kanhaiya Lal, the tailor, was recently arrested by the local police over some remarks made on social media by him.
-A BJP leader said the victim feared for his life and had sought police protection, but the authorities did not act on his appeal.
+Kanhaiya Lal, the tailor, was recently arrested by the local police over a post on social media.
+On June 15, while he was on bail, he told police that he was receiving threat calls.

+The local SHO summoned both sides to the police station and settled the matter, an official said.
+After the murder, police have suspended an assistant sub inspector for negligence at that time.

-The assailants entered his shop in Dhan Mandi posing as customers.
+The assailants entered Kanhaiya Lal's shop in Dhan Mandi posing as customers.
 As the tailor took the measurements Akhtari attacked him with a cleaver, nearly severing his neck.
 The other man shot the brutal murder with his mobile phone.

 The men fled from the scene and later uploaded this clip on social media.
 In another video, the alleged assailant said they “beheaded” the tailor and threatened the prime minister for lighting “this fire”.